zdask

 Bob Iger’s Invincible Era Is Over

-Bob Iger’s Invincible Era Is Over-November 2024
+Bob Iger’s Invincible Era Is Over-December 2024

 If Bob Iger were a Marvel superhero, his power would be persuasion.
 The Disney CEO has long leaned on his ability to convince others of his plans.
 From film and TV writers, directors and stars, to Disney shareholders, to the companys own board members, Igers track record has been impeccable.